Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test

-In this paper, we uncover misalignments between practitioners' conceptualizations of expressive power and $k$-WL (and the underlying assumptions that cause it) through a systematic analysis of the \textit{construct reliability} (can it be repeated?) and \textit{construct validity} (is it right?) of $k$-WL \cite{jacobs2021}.
-We conduct a survey ($n = \survey{18}$) of graph ML practitioners to surface their conceptualizations of expressive power and their assumptions about $k$-WL, which are often not stated in relevant literature.
-In particular, our survey reveals that practitioners' conceptualizations of expressive power differ (e.g., some believe that expressive GNN architectures should induce isometry, while others do not).
-In addition, via our graph-theoretic analysis, we find that $k$-WL can be misaligned with accepted measurements for a task (e.g., graph edit distance), and does not guarantee isometry.
-Furthermore, we examine extrinsic limits of $k$-WL, such as decoder capacity and learning dynamics, and how $k$-WL can be antithetical to generalization.
-Complementarily, our benchmark auditing reveals that: (1) 1-WL can distinguish effectively all the non-isomorphic graphs and nodes in many graph ML benchmarks; (2) 1-WL may not provide a useful upper bound on the accuracy of a GNN on every task \cite{Zopf20221WLEI}; and (3) GNNs may learn representations that are more optimal with respect to the labels for a task than WL-aligned.
-Moreover, we show how $k$-WL can have negative implications for fairness, robustness, and privacy in graph ML.
-We compare and contrast the findings from our analysis with our survey results. \textbf{Ultimately, graph ML practitioners would benefit from recognizing that: (1) $k$-WL may not be aligned with our task, and we should devise other measurements of expressive power; or (2) in practice, $k$-WL does not limit GNN performance on our benchmarks, and we should construct more rigorous benchmarks for assessing expressive power.} Finally, we argue for extensional definitions and measurement of expressive power; we contribute guiding questions for constructing benchmarks for such measurement, which is critical for progress in graph ML.
+Complementarily, our benchmark auditing reveals that: (1) 1-WL can distinguish effectively all the non-isomorphic graphs and nodes in many graph ML benchmarks; (2) 1-WL may not provide a useful upper bound on the accuracy of a GNN on every task \cite{Zopf20221WLEI}; and (3) \textbf{GNNs may learn representations that are more optimal with respect to the labels for a task than WL-aligned}.
+Moreover, we show how \textbf{$k$-WL can have negative implications for the fairness, robustness, and privacy of graph ML}.
+We compare and contrast the findings from our analysis with our survey results. \textbf{Ultimately, graph ML practitioners would benefit from recognizing that: (1) $k$-WL may not be aligned with our task, and we should devise other measurements of expressive power; or (2) in practice, $k$-WL does not limit GNN performance on our benchmarks, and we should construct more rigorous benchmarks for assessing expressive power.} Finally, we argue for extensional definitions and measurement of expressive power and contribute guiding questions for constructing benchmarks for such measurement.